hmalphettes/s3-storage-analyser/README.rst

 The setup of such an infra is currently not automated.
 Some documentation here: https://github.com/hmalphettes/s3-storage-analyser/tree/master/integration

-TODO: Commit the output into a github repository to monitor the state of the build as well as the evolution of the content of the buckets.

 Next steps
 ----------
 - Enrich the statistics displayed
-- Prometheus exporter

 License
 -------